 Note that these emissions sources are of significantly different magnitude and have different causation and potential methods of mitigation.
-In total, over 100 emissions sources are classified in OPGEE v3.0a across all process stages (e.g., all included processes and sub-processes).
-See Appendix C for a complete tabulation and classification of emissions sources.
-Model coverage is also shown in the 'Model Coverage' tab of OPGEE v3.0a .
+In total, over 100 emissions sources are classified in OPGEE v3.0b across all process stages (e.g., all included processes and sub-processes).
+Model coverage is shown in the 'Model Coverage' tab of OPGEE v3.0b.